Here is a classic "step-down-chart" with one minute of daytime trading life left in them before the markets close at 4:00 p.m.. The stock is Nio.

 When it decides to move it moves quickly.
 Here another five day chart lifted from a May 4th blog posting .
 It also shows the type of movement this stock can make.
 It can trade wildly and often does.

 My point is that some option players micro manage positions like this to the point where it all becomes a bit of a game.
-Let's see what happens to these options this time.
-There are no gaurantess as they might end up expiring worthless.
-That plus what do you think of step down charts?
+Let's see what happens to these options this time. it should also be mentioned that quarterly earnings come out on Thursday.
+Sales are expected to be up however a quarterly loss is expected after reporting a previous quarterly report.
+What do you think of it's step down charts at a time like this?
 Let's find out.

 Comments